 - SDK: All operations available in the console can be performed by using the SDK.

-- API: All operations available in the console can be performed by using API operations.
+- API: All operations available in the console can be performed by calling API operations.

-- OSS: Object Storage Service (OSS) is a cloud storage service that features significant storage capacity, security, cost-effectiveness, and reliability.
+- OSS: Object Storage Service (OSS) is a high-capacity, secure, cost-effective, and reliable cloud storage service.